US, Chinese aircraft in 'unsafe' encounter over S. China Sea

-BEIJING (AP) — The U.S. Pacific Command says a Chinese jet and a U.S. Navy patrol plane had an “unsafe” encounter over the South China Sea this week, raising concerns.
+BEIJING (AP) — A Chinese early warning aircraft and U.S. Navy patrol plane had an “unsafe” encounter over the South China Sea this week, the U.S. Pacific Command said Friday, in the first such incident known to have taken place under President Donald Trump’s administration.

-Pacific Command spokesman Robert Shuford said Friday that the “interaction” between a Chinese KJ-200 early warning aircraft and a U.S. Navy P-3C plane took place on Wednesday in international airspace over the waters.
-He did not say what was unsafe about the encounter.
+The interaction between a Chinese KJ-200 and a U.S. Navy P-3C plane took place on Wednesday in international airspace, Pacific Command spokesman Robert Shuford said.
+He did not say what was unsafe about the encounter, although the term usually implies planes flying too close to one another.

 Most Read Stories